 This section focuses on the identification of existing waste minimization and prevention initiatives.
 The most preferred methods of waste management, as indicated by the waste hierarchy, are waste minimization and prevention.
 These waste management methods are important as they lower waste management expenses.
 The identification of current waste minimization and prevention measures will assist the Municipality in promoting waste minimization and prevention activities through advocacy and education to ensure that residents participate as much as possible as well as exploring opportunities for expanding the initiatives throughout the Municipality.
 Currently, there are no waste minimization and prevention initiatives.
-The Municipality should consider implementing waste minimisation initiatives such as a separation-at-source programme; recycling initiatives in collaboration with schools and communities, industrial symbiosis, etc.
+The Municipality should consider implementing waste minimisation initiatives such forestry, faberies & the environment DOCUMENT TITLE: IWMP MAKANA DOC NO: MC.DFFE.IWMPs.2024 as a separation-at-source programme; recycling initiatives in collaboration with schools and communities, industrial symbiosis, etc.